Betty Fold History

 Building Betty Fold.....and how it upset the 'neighbours!'

 Henry Holiday and his wife Katherine and daughter Winifred used to stay in Melrose Cottage on Hawkshead Hill.
 They loved the Esthwaite Valley and wanted to purchase a house of their own in the locality.
 Then in 1906 Dodgson Ground came on the market and Henry was able to purchase it before the locals could!
 He chose the best position for the house on 3 acres known as Bull Copy and sold off the remaining land.
 He called the house Betty Fold after an existing place name but we have been unable to find the origin of the name itself.
+He is pictured on the road above the house in the photograph above.

 The "villa residence" that he himself designed is a unique and unusual building of considerable character and charm.
 It has a glorious outlook across the valley from its elevated position in a natural ampitheatre.
 It was built by Jonathan Bell and the Ushers of Coniston using stone from a nearby quarry at Grassings.